whimc/Barrelbot/readme.md

 Delete the puzzle *nearest to you* with:

-`Puzzle &gt; Delete Puzzle`
+Puzzle > Delete Puzzle

 ## Spawning/Deleting Bots and other features

 Under the Features tab, you’ll find a list of spawnable features.
 They will automatically link to whatever puzzle you’re currently linked to

 * Barrelbot
+    * Created with Features > Spawn Bot
     * Will face the way that you were facing when you spawn it
+    * Make sure you are not standing directly over the run button when you spawn the bot or it will spawn over the button
+    * To delete the barrelbot, click Features > Delete Bot
 * Function
-    * Currently spawned as a barrel, but can be swapped out with any container block (will probably use shulker boxes as the convention)
+    * Spawns as container block with a message saying "click to link function item"
-    * To obtain an item linked to the function, hold the item of choice in your mainhand with the book in your offhand, stand near the function you want to link it to, then click Features &gt; Link Function Item
+    * You can link a function item by either clicking on the block with the item in your hand or by standing near the function you want to link it to and clicking Features > Link Function Item
 * Dispenser bot
     * First, create a barrelbot and load in it any instructions you want the dispenser bot to have
-    * Once you’ve set it up, stand near it and click Features &gt; Convert to Dispenser
+    * Once you’ve set it up, stand near it and click Features > Convert to Dispenser
-    * To make changes, go to Features &gt; Convert to Barrel, make you changes, then convert it back to a barrel bot
+    * To make changes, go to Features > Convert to Barrel, make any changes you would like, then convert it back to a dispenser bot
     * Destroyed the same way as barrel bots

 ## Instructions